Four and a half years ago, the sound of horns and alarms did not have the same effect on Jerzy Nowak.

 It wasn't until 9:26 a.m. that the university sent out the first email to students and faculty.
 The subject line read, "Shooting on campus."
 But it wasn't until nearly a half hour later that a second email warned everyone to "stay put" and said a gunman was on the loose on campus.

-Coincidentally, this latest shooting occurred the same day university officials were in Washington to appeal a $55,000 fine by the U.S. Department of Education for notification delays during the 2007 rampage.
+Coincidentally, this latest shooting occurred the same day university officials were in Washington to appeal a $55,000 fine by the Department of Education for delays in notification during the 2007 rampage.
 Derek O'Dell thinks an alert immediately after the first shootings four years ago might have changed his life.

 That day, O'Dell arrived on campus around 8 a.m. for an exam.
 He was blissfully unaware that anything was amiss as he strolled over to Norris for his 9 a.m.
 German class in Room 207.